 A Wabi Sabi of the Mind

-Wabi Sabi has the potential for some people to be a way of living that relieves them of the suffering of feeling they’ve not achieved enough in their lives; or that their lives are unsatisfactory in some unfixable way.
-It’s an odd concept to put into words, but it hinges on the idea that it’s possible to completely accept what is arising into our consciousness at any given moment.
+The Wabi Sabi idea gives some people relief from feeling they’ve not achieved enough in their lives.
+Or that their lives are unsatisfactory in some unfixable way.
+It’s an odd concept to put into words, but it hinges on the idea that it’s possible to completely accept what is arising into consciousness at any moment.

 With Wabi Sabi we decide that we never really know what is happening at any moment – we have only what we can receive through our senses, plus our internal processes of meaning making.
-Wabi Sabi questions how we use all of this (both what we think we’ve received, and the associated meaning making).
+Wabi Sabi questions how we use all of this (both what we think we’ve noticed, and the meanings we then make).

 It’s prepared to say that, even though we might think that the current situation is bad, and not at all perfect, yet it is perfect for now.
 Even if that now involves arguing with our spouse or partner!

 Wabi Sabi can enable us to step back from the events that trigger us, to get a bird’s eye view of the battleground; it see the unfolding of time and space around us from a place of acceptance, humility and observance.
 It’s a habit that we can practice.
 And it’s very gentle on ourselves and our partners.

 This is not to say we don’t work on the situations that confront us (say, the argument with our spouse), but we do the work knowing that both we and they are perfect, and each doing their best, in this moment.
 Would we not act like them if we believed what they are believing right now?

 Here are some tips on Wabi Sabi in relationships (with thankful acknowledgement of Arielle Ford’s lovely book Wabi Sabi Love).